-The implementation of Kinetic drives with the network attached ethernet interface eliminates the need for Storage Servers in data centers, thus can be removed from the storage rack configuration.
-The removal of the Storage Servers allows an increase in storage density per rack by providing more rack units to be populated with HDD.
+The implementation of Kinetic drives with the network attached Ethernet interface eliminates the need for storage servers in data centers, thus can be removed from the storage rack configuration.
+The removal of the storage servers allows an increase in storage density per rack by providing more rack units to be populated with HDD.
 An example configuration for a standard 42U rack is shown below for Conventional drives and Kinetic drives, where JBOD represents "Just a Bunch Of Disks" and JBOK represents "Just a Bunch Of Kinetics".
 Both configurations requires a 1U Top of Rack Switch, but for the Conventional drives, the configuration requires a Rack Server and Management Switch, using 1U of rack space each.
-In this specific Conventional Drive Configuration, each Storage Server handles up to 15 HDD.
-The calculations were made with the assumption that there are 60 HDD stored for every 4U (15 HDD per U).
+In this Conventional Drive Configuration, each 1U storage server handles up to 16 HDD.
+This configuration comparison shows a Conventional rack with 2U 16-bay JBODs versus a Kinetic rack with 4U 60-bay JBOKs.

 © 2013 Seagate Technology LLC.
 All right reserved.